 MTUCI scientists will teach the neural network to read damaged barcodes

-A neural network for creating films and TV series was developed in Moscow
+A neural network for creating film and TV series scripts has been developed in Moscow

 Now on home